openwallet-foundation-labs/tsp/docs/src/web-interface.md

 sending messages from one device to the other.

 <div class="warning">
-The demo server on tsp-test.org should not be used in a production use of TSP.
+The demo server on <demo.teaspoon.world> should not be used in a production use of TSP.
 In particular there are no guarantees about persistent storage.
 Generated VIDs might only persist until the server is restarted, which happens at least once a week.
 </div>

 Enter a full VID in the field "Resolve and verify VID" and push the button.
-For example `did:web:tsp-test.org:user:bob`.
+For example `did:web:raw.githubusercontent.com:openwallet-foundation-labs:tsp:main:examples:test:a`.
 The resolved and verified VID will be displayed in the "Identities" column.

 ## Sending / receiving messages